anna099/hegel/actualisation/2-pleasure.md

 Of course, the relation of sensuous certainty wasn't actually immediate: it was, unbeknownst to the 'I', mediated by the universal.
-The same goes for the relation of pleasure seeking; this time, the universal is not a mere concept but is the social sphere which Faust naively thinks he has left behind.
+The same goes for the relation of pleasure seeking; this time, the universal is not a mere concept but is the social sphere which Faust naïvely thinks he has left behind.

 The pleasurable unity of lovers 'positively signifies that [the individual] has come to be objective self-consciousness *to itself*': now that there is love,